DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/1 Configuration/alignItemLabels.md

 ---
 ---
 ##### shortDescription
 Specifies whether all item labels are aligned.
-Applies only if the [labelMode](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#labelMode) is *"default"*.
+Applies only if the [labelMode](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#labelMode) is *"outside"*.

 ---
 #####See Also#####